Oyebamiji-Micheal/Dental-Open-Bite-Detection/README.md

 </table>

 <p align="justify">
-These results indicate relatively modest performance across all models, which can be attributed to the limited size of the dataset and class imbalance.
-However, this project provides a solid foundation for future research and development in automated open bite detection.
+Although these results indicate relatively modest performance across all models, which can be attributed to the limited size of the dataset and class imbalance, this project nonetheless provides a solid foundation for future research and development in automated open bite detection.
 Future improvements might focus on expanding the dataset to include a larger and more diverse set of dental images, which is expected to enhance the model performance metrics significantly.
 </p>